IvanVnucec/cubesat-adcs/docs/pinout.md

 # Pinout
 ## About
-Pinout of our setup (STM32L412KBU6U microcontroller).
-Generated from cubesat-adcs.ioc.
+Pinout of our setup (STM32L412KBU6U microcontroller and/or NUCLEO-L412KB board).
 ```
 Warning: Pins written here are pins as stated on the microcontroller, and NOT as stated on the Nucleo board!
 ```